Stefan Dennis: Career

-He returned to Neighbours at the end of 2004, and continued as a regular character until the show's final episode in 2022.
-He is the only current cast member who appeared in the first episode, although he is not the longest serving due to his long break.
+After his River City character was killed-off, Dennis and his family returned to Australia.
+He re-joined the cast of Neighbours at the end of 2004, intending to only appear for two weeks, but stayed on as a series regular until the serial's cancellation.
+He is the only current cast member who appeared in the first episode, although not the longest serving due to his long break.
 Of his role in Neighbours, Dennis has said that people struggle to tell the difference between himself and the character and "shy away" from him because "they think I'm going to bark at them".
 He has conceded that it could be a testament to his acting and says "It's a real compliment though, as people know the character that well, they actually think I am like him in real life".
-As a matter of fact, although he portrays Paul Robinson as having a prosthetic leg, he has two good legs of his own.
+Although his character has a prosthetic leg, Dennis does not, and he admitted that he looked forward to not having to walk with a limp once the show finished production.

 In 2009, Dennis was stalked by two fans while presenting the Best Villain award at the British Soap Awards.
 He hosted a documentary special celebrating Neighbours' 30th anniversary titled Neighbours 30th: The Stars Reunite, which aired in Australia and the UK in March 2015.
 In 2018, Dennis appeared in the recurring role of Michael Armstrong QC in the sixth series of Wentworth.
+Dennis appears in the 2023 New Zealand thriller film Home Kills.

+In August 2025, Dennis was announced as a contestant on the twenty-third series of Strictly Come Dancing.
+He was partnered with Dianne Buswell.
+Dennis was unable to perform during Movie Week on 11 October 2025 due to illness.
+Dennis withdrew from the show on 20 October after he tore his calf.
+He expressed his devastation about having to leave the competition prematurely, adding "I owe both the Strictly family and Dianne a massive debt of gratitude for giving me the opportunity to fulfil my dream of being able to dance with my wife.
+(When my leg is better).
+Fun fact for all the avid Neighbours fans... it's the same leg!"